College of Musical Arts: Student Handbook

 Academic honesty violations as

-defined in The Student Handbook are as follows:
+Student Handbook are as follows:

 Using or attempting to use unauthorized materials, information or study aids in any academic exercise;

 using the same paper or assignment (or major portions thereof) in more than one class without permission;

 altering a grade, schedule change form or academic record; forging another person’s signature

 offering a bribe or making a threat regarding academic work

 Falsification or invention of any information OR citation in an academic exercise;